Die-Spengergasse/course-wmc-5sem/20_Typescript/40_Typescript_Language.md

 ### Object Types
-- Defines the shape of an object.
+- Defines the shape of an object with properties and their types.
 ```typescript
 interface User { name: string; age: number; }
 type User = { name: string; age: number; }